 Millennium ships also feature a for-fee Rooftop Terrace that can’t be found on other Celebrity ships.
 This relaxing area is filled with padded loungers and daybeds for cruisers to enjoy.

 Another unique feature on Millennium class ships is Taste of Film, which combines culinary and cinematic elements for an unforgettable dining experience, which includes food inspired by movie themes.
+Offered only only night per sailing and costing around $20 extra, this is a unique experience that is sure to book up early!

 Those looking for an equally exotic and intimate cruising experience might be interested in Celebrity’s Galapagos Series cruise ships.
 These tiny vessels include: